MariaRevili/forestpls/README.md

 reemployment_experiment.R - for replicating the application in the main part of the paper.

-The algorithm can be implemented as follows (:
+The algorithm can be implemented as follows:

 ```
 library(grf)